 - Zinc: Adults 11 mg for men and 9 mg for women (19+ years old)

 - Magnesium: 400 mg for men, 310 mg for women (19-30 years old), 420 mg for men and 320 mg for women (he31+ years old)

+Also, some people may have issues that reduce absorption or health goals that increase the need for these minerals.
 But it’s not always easy to detect low zinc and magnesium levels.
 That’s because some of the more common symptoms are not unique.
-Yet, low intake of these minerals are not only common but also linked to several conditions.
+Yet, low intake of these minerals is common and linked to several conditions.

 While you can absorb zinc and magnesium from dietary sources, many people do not get enough.
-It’s also important to remember these minerals are not stored in the body so you need to have an adequate amount every day.
+It’s also important to remember that these minerals are not stored in the body, so you need to have an adequate amount daily.

-That’s why adding supplements to your daily regimen is important to boost and maintain your levels.
+That’s why adding zinc and magnesium supplements to your daily regimen is important to boost and maintain your levels.

 Here at Human Performance Hub, we’re passionate about the benefits of proper supplementation.
 We only endorse and recommend the highest quality supplements from the world’s leading suppliers of dietary supplements.

-We stock a range of zinc and magnesium supplements with different formulations, as well as multivitamins containing these essential minerals.
+We stock a range of zinc and magnesium supplements with different formulations and multivitamins containing these essential minerals.